• Day 01 Drive from Kathmandu to Syabrubesi (1,550m / 5,085ft) – 7-8 hours

 • Day 04 Hike from Langtang Village to Kyanjin Gompa (3,870m) – 3 to 4 Hours

 The morning in Langtang Village begins with a warm breakfast and a breathtaking view of the surrounding mountains.
 The air feels crisp, and the peaceful sound of prayer flags fluttering in the wind sets the tone for the day.
 Today’s trek is short but special.
+After a warm breakfast, you leave Langtang Village.

 • Meals: Breakfast+Lunch+Dinner